-In addtion, the National Marine Fisheries Service (NFMS) is also coordinating with all of the Trustees under MMPA in order to protect other species of marine mammals that could be present in project areas.
+In addition, the National Marine Fisheries Service (NFMS) is also coordinating with all of the Trustees under MMPA in order to protect other species of marine mammals that could be present in project areas.
 NMFS may require additional avoidance measures to protect dolphins or other marine mammals at several of the project locations.
 These measures could include, but are not limited too: an on-site marine mammal monitor; hydrojetting piles or use of a vibratory hammer versus pile driving; use of bubble curtains, and other similar measures.
 While we have not attempted to catalogue avoidance and minimization measures from NMFS, we believe any

 1 For projects in Alabama and Mississippi project applicants were asked to implement conditions a. through d. of the "Standard Manatee Conditions for In-Water Work."
 With respect to condition e., we note that no collisions or injuries are expected; though local contact information will be made available.
 If temporary signs are needed (condition f) we suggested they follow the guidance in condition f modifying the signs with their local resource agency information.
-In Louisiana, the "Standard Conditions for In-Water Work in the Presence of Manatees" will be additional measures they require will further avoid impacts to manatees should they be present at these action areas.
+In Louisiana, the "Standard Conditions for In-Water Work in the Presence of Manatees" will be implemented.